jethrokuan/braindump/content/posts/compilers.md

 Attributes for tokens distinguish two lexemes belonging to the same symbol table:

 <number, 0>, <number, 1>, <price, ptr to symbol table>

+### Regular Languages {#regular-languages}

+Since the lexical analyzer needs to split splits into token classes, it must be specify the set of strings that belongs into a token class.
+To do so, we use [regular languages]({{< relref "theory_of_computation" >}}).

+{{< figure src="/ox-hugo/screenshot_2019-09-25_16-21-45.png" caption="Figure 1: Cycle of constructions" >}}

+#### Thompson's construction {#thompson-s-construction}

+Thompson's construction converts a regular expression into a NFA.
+The NFAs derived have several specific properties that simplify an
+implementation:

+1. Each NFA has one start state and one end state
+2. No transition other than the initial transition, enters the start state
+3. An \\(\epsilon\\)-transtition always connects two states that were, earlier in the process, the start state and accepting state of NFAs for some component REs
+4. Each state has at most 2 entering and 2 exiting \\(\epsilon\\)-moves,
+    and at most one exiting move on a symbol in the alphabet.

+{{< figure src="/ox-hugo/screenshot_2019-09-25_16-24-48.png" >}}

 ## Syntax Definition {#syntax-definition}